rstropek/htl-leo-pro-5/homeworks/0700-city-congestion-charge/readme.md

     * Van
     * SUV
     * Other
+  * Flag indicating whether the car is a hybrid or an electric car

 * *Owner* represents the person currently owning a car.
 Properties of an owner:
   * ID (system-provided identification number)